-The iPad starts at $329, and that model features the A12 Fusion processor and 32GB of storage.
+The iPad starts at $329, and that model features the A13 Bionic processor and 64GB of storage.
 The Surface Go 2 is a little more expensive, with an entry-level $399 model that features the Intel Pentium Gold 4425Y processor, 4GB of RAM and 64GB of storage.
-The pricing for those two models favors the iPad, because even though the Surface Go 2 has more storage, that Pentium CPU isn't that fast at all.
+The pricing for those two models favors the iPad because the Pentium CPU isn't that fast at all.

-You can bump the iPad's storage to 128GB for $100 more, for a price of $429.
+You can bump the iPad's storage to 256GB for $150 a price of $479.
 LTE connectivity costs an extra $130, with a starting price of $459.
 Neither is utterly mandatory, though the extra space will be welcome for those with lots of apps or photos.

 The Surface Go 2 upgrades are much more about performance.
 An extra $150 doubles the memory and storage (to 8GB of RAM and 128GB of storage), but the upgrade we recommend is the Core M3 version (which also has 8GB of RAM and 128GB of storage), which costs a whopping $629.